 Fly to London

-Fly to London, England.
-Upon arrival, check into our hotel, with the rest of the day at leisure to explore the city on your own.
-In the evening we gather for a welcome reception and dinner.
+Fly to London, England, arriving on Day 2.
+Upon arrival, check into the hotel, with the rest of the day at leisure to explore the city on your own.
+In the evening, gather for a welcome reception and dinner.

-London / Plymouth / Embark the Sea Adventurer
+London / Portsmouth / Embark the Ocean Adventurer

 Isles of Scilly